-Services that are covered for you What you must pay when you get these Services Vision care (continued) For people who are at high risk of glaucoma, such as people with a family history of glaucoma, people with diabetes, and African-Americans who are age 50 and older: glaucoma screening once per year. \$0 co-pay per visit For people with diabetes, screening for diabetic retinopathy is covered once per year. \$0 co-pay One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
+Services that are covered for you What you must pay when you get these Services Vision care (continued) For people who are at high risk of glaucoma, such as people with a family history of glaucoma, people with diabetes, and African-Americans who are age 50 and older: glaucoma screening once per year. \$0 co-pay per visit • For people with diabetes, screening for diabetic retinopathy is covered once per year. \$0 co-pay One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
 (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
-This is a limited benefit and only includes basic frames, lenses, or contact lenses. \$0 co-pay Vision care - Routine No prior authorization required.
+This is a limited benefit and only includes basic frames, lenses, or contact lenses. \$0 со-рау Vision care - Routine No prior authorization required.
 The amounts you pay for these services do not apply to your yearly maximum out-of-pocket amount.
-Covered services include: • Routine (refractive) eye exams.
+Covered services include: Routine (refractive) eye exams.
 Limited to one exam every two calendar years.
 Multi-year benefits may not be available in following years. \$35 co-pay per exam Routine prescription eyeglasses and/or contact lenses.
 The plan covers prescription eyeglasses and/or contact lenses not related to cataract surgery or a medical condition.
 You may purchase eye hardware from any licensed, qualified provider.
-Note: If you only use part of your routine vision hardware reimburgement amount in the previous plan year, you will Total reimbursement for eyeglasses and/or contact lenses combined is limited to a \$200 allowance every 2 calendar years. reimbursement amount in the previous plan year, you will only have the remaining benefit balance available for this plan year.
+Note: If you only use part of your routine vision hardware reimbursement amount in the previous plan year, you will only have the remaining benefit balance available for this plan year.
 You get the full two-year amount by only using this benefit every two years.
+Total reimbursement for eyeglasses and/or contact lenses combined is limited to a \$200 allowance every 2 calendar years.
 Multi-year benefits may not be available in following years.